Tatsu: Trains

 Tatsu operates with three steel and fiberglass trains.
 Each train has eight cars that can seat four riders in a single row for a total of 32 riders per train.
 Each seat has its own over-the-shoulder-restraint and a pair of ankle restraints to hold the riders' feet in place.
 The trains are painted green, yellow, orange, and red.

 In the station, the trains are oriented in a vertical position in order to allow riders to board.
 Once the restraints are locked, the train seats are rotated forward 90 degrees into a horizontal position and the train is then dispatched from the station.
 When the train returns to the station, the seats rotate back down and the riders disembark for the next guests.

 Track

 The steel track of Tatsu is 3602 ft long and reaches its maximum height on the lift hill at 170 ft.
 To slow the train, air brakes are utilized in both brake runs.
 The track was fabricated by Clermont Steel Fabricators in Batavia, Ohio, which manufactures Bolliger & Mabillard's roller coasters.
-When the coaster opened in 2006, its track was red and yellow with orange supports and lasted until November 2021 when it underwent a paint job sporting a new dark orange track with green supports for the 2022 season.
+The coaster opened with red and yellow track with orange supports; it was later repainted to have orange track with green supports.